South Korean court begins trial over Japan’s sexual slavery

 The dispute escalated into a trade war that saw both countries downgrade the other’s trade status, and then spilled over to military matters when Seoul threatened to end a 2016 military intelligence-sharing agreement with Tokyo.

-“The Japanese government must repent,” Lee Won-ok, a former sex slave, said at a news conference shortly before the trial began.
+“The Japanese government must repent,” Lee Ok-seon, a former sex slave, said at a news conference shortly before the trial began.
 “They kidnapped innocent kids and inflicted irreversible damages and they must repent.
 They must sincerely apologize.”

 It’s not immediately clear how long the case will take.
 The court will rely solely on the plaintiffs’ legal arguments before making a verdict.